THOMASELOVE/431-classes-2023/projB/submission_status.md

 Everything is due at **9 AM Sunday 2023-12-17**.

-## People from whom I have what I expect to receive by 9 AM Sunday 2023-12-17
+## The 30 People Who Have Submitted All of the Project B Materials So Far

-I have completed the grading for **30 of 55** people so far.
 Grades for all students will be posted to SIS on Sunday 2023-12-17.
-If you're in this group, I have everything I need from you - please be sure to complete [the CWRU course evaluation](https://webapps.case.edu/courseevals/).
+If you're in this group, I have everything I need from you - just please be sure to complete [the CWRU course evaluation](https://webapps.case.edu/courseevals/).

 Grading | Completed | For | These | People
 :-------------------: | :-------------------: | :-------------------: | :-------------------: | :-------------------: